NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/Cape of Grand Entrances.md

 * * *

 **Effect** With a flourish of your cape, you make a grand entrance that draws the attention of those around you.
-You cast [[Spells/Enthrall|Enthrall]] with a DC of 25 (DC 25 Will check).
+You cast [[Enthrall|Enthrall]] with a DC of 25 (DC 25 Will check).
 The spell gains the visual trait and loses the auditory trait.
 You Sustain the Spell by continuing to sweep the cape about.

 *Source: Pathfinder Lost Omens: Firebrands*
 *OGL*